 Most funding in our department is through teaching assistantships (TAs), although the number of students that can be supported on TAs is limited.
 Funding is sometimes available through research assistantships (RAs), but these funds are usually associated with grants and are most often used to support students who are already in the lab.
 All students are therefore strongly encouraged to write their own grant proposals and fellowship applications in order to support their research.
 Having your own support not only improves your chances of being admitted, but also gives you more freedom to pursue your own work.
-Possible sources for fellowship funding are NSF Graduate Research Fellowships and EPA STAR fellowships.
+The best option for fellowship funding is an NSF Graduate Research Fellowships.

 I am open to students working in any area of conservation biology or avian ecology that I feel qualified to give advice on, but I expect our group’s research over the next few years to focus in the following areas:

-(1) Conservation and ecology of tidal marsh birds.
-Prospective students interested in this general topic should familiarize themselves with our published studies and ongoing work being done by students working in the SHARP network (see the list here) and identify specific ways in which they could build on those studies and develop them in new directions.
+(1) Conservation and ecology of tidal marsh birds and their habitat.
+Prospective students interested in this general topic should familiarize themselves with our published studies and ongoing work being done by students working in the SHARP network and identify specific ways in which they could build on those studies and develop them in new directions.
+Information on current SHARP students is here, and a list of publications, including dissertations from past students is here.
+Questions that evaluate and build on the evidence base for conservation actions in tidal marshes, that apply conservation planning methods to tidal marshes, or that link conservation actions to the other ecosystem services that marshes provide are of particular interest.

 (3) Improving the evidence-base for conservation management.
-The evidence-based conservation movement (if you don’t know what this is, see this site) has grown in recent years, but much management is still based on ad hoc decisions and limited data.
+The evidence-based conservation movement has grown in recent years, but much management is still based on ad hoc decisions and limited data.
 I’d like to do more to change that situation and would be very supportive of students interested in developing projects that include some combination of systematic review and experimental field manipulations to evaluate management options.
 Prospective students should suggest management problems they are interested in tackling and the approach they think they might take.
+Questions that link to, or build off, the EntoGEM systematic map project would be of particular interest (likely involving a coadvisor).

 (4) Improving the cost-effectiveness of conservation actions.
 Better understanding both the costs and benefits of different conservation decisions has become an increasingly important sub-field of conservation biology, and – in my view – is where some of the most exciting applied ecological research is being done.
 Interest in this topic is, therefore, growing in our lab group, and I would be very interested in prospective students with ideas about ways to help managers better prioritize conservation actions so that they can maximize the conservation benefits that can be achieved with limited resources.